 In January 2005, we launched our www.med66.com website to provide preparatory courses for a wide variety of healthcare professional exams.
-Currently, we offer courses mainly relating to three major nationwide healthcare exams: (i) the National Practicing Medical Doctor Qualification Examination, which is organized and administered annually by the Ministry of Health with approximately 840,000 candidates taking the exam in 2009, (ii) the Healthcare Professional Technical Qualification Examination which is jointly administered by the Ministry of Health and the MOP with about 1,228,000 candidates taking the exam in 2009 and (iii) the National Pharmacist Qualification Examination, which is administered by the MOP and the State Administration of Drug Supervision with about 218,000 candidates sitting for the exam in 2009.
+Currently, we offer courses mainly relating to three major nationwide healthcare exams: (i) the National Practicing Medical Doctor Qualification Examination, which is organized and administered annually by the Ministry of Health with approximately 800,000 candidates taking the exam in 2011, (ii) the Healthcare Professional Technical Qualification Examination jointly administered by the Ministry of Health and the MOP and (iii) the National Pharmacist Qualification Examination administered by the MOP and the State Administration of Drug Supervision.